PgCert Learning & Teaching in Higher Education

 All classes are taught using experiential and reflective techniques to ensure learning outcomes are applicable, useful and based in authentic activity.
 Classes are flexible, allowing you to make choices based on your personal interests.

-Classes involve a face-to-face element comprising roughly 16 hours, in addition to blended learning elements and individual study.
+Classes involve a synchronous element comprising roughly 16 hours, in addition to blended learning elements and individual study.
 Online elements are conducted through Myplace, the University's online learning environment.
-The fully online version of the course is in development.
+Participants who are unable to attend on-campus sessions can access them remotely (online) or via catch-up on demand.

 Assessment